shuwang1/interference-cancellation/README.md

 been devoted to semiblind/blind implementation of IC for the practical applications in which adaptive filter techniques, e.g., Wiener filtering [8], Kalman filtering [9] and subspace-based implementations [10], are among the popular choices.

-## Conventional Multiuser Access Signal Model
+## Conventional Multiuser Signal Model
 In the procedure of advanced multiuser receiver development, it is known that a proper received signal model can help us understand received signals as well as receiver design.
 There are two popular multiuser signal models which have been intensively discussed for multiuser receiver design.
 They are the conventional multiuser signal model and the subspace-based multiuser signal model.
 In the conventional signal model, each received signal is directly taken as a linear combination of actual signal signatures [4], [11], [9].
 Most related blind multiuser receivers are developed either by explicitly estimating the signal signature [4] or by removing